arangodb/docs/3.9/programs-arangoimport-details.md

 Merging attributes
 ------------------

-It supports merging of attributes with flag `--merge-attributes`.
-When importing data from a file into a collection, a document attribute can be comprised of merging attributes from the file into it, with separators and other literal strings.
+_arangoimport_ supports creating additional attributes during the import process, which are concatenation of other attributes' values and hard-coded string literals/separators.
+These attributes can be added to CSV/TSV imports by specifying the option `--merge-attributes` for each new attribute.
-  The new document attribute will result in the concatenation of the literal strings, the values of the attributes and the separators, as in the example:
+The following example will add a new attribute named "fullName", which consists of the values of the "firstName" and "lastName" columns, separated by a colon
+character:
   ```js
   arangoimport --merge-attributes name=[firstName]:[lastName]
   ```